theodi/OpenRefine-WS/README.md

 In order to only allow connections to refine from a single user, we add rules to the system firewall, currently this is only compabible with systems running ufw (ubuntu firewall)

+To maintain service, servers are automatically terminated after 1 hour of use.
+To extend this the user can click a button in their interface with 10 minutes to go.

 License
 -------

-This code is open source under theMIT license.
+This code is open source under the MIT license.
 See the LICENSE.md file for full details.

 Acknowledgements
 ----------------